-Weebly recently sent out a security notification to most of the users to change the account password.
-This is due to the possible hacking on their system and you can find more details of the issue on this publicly released article by Weebly.
-Though it was claimed no impact to users, it is an indication to Weebly users how important to protect your data from hackers.
-Here is an extract from the article on what Weebly is saying:
+Most Weebly users thinks the platform is safe and secure.
+However, do you know that once Weebly sent out a security notification to users for changing their account password?
+This was due to the possible hacking on their system and you can find more details of the issue on this publicly archived article by Weebly.
+Though it was claimed no impact to users, it is an indication to Weebly users on how important to protect their data from hackers.
+Here is an extract from the article on what Weebly was saying:

 When and how did you find out about this?

 Weebly recently became aware within the last few days that an unauthorized party has obtained email addresses and/or usernames, IP addresses, and encrypted (bcrypt hashed) passwords for a large number of our customers.
 We immediately launched an investigation, confirmed the authenticity of certain data in the file and began taking steps to further enhance our network security and protect and inform our customers.

 If you are worrying about protecting your site, in this article we explore all basic steps needed to secure your Weebly site and protect it from hackers.

 Ultimate Security Guide to Protect Weebly Site

 Below is the security checklist for your Weebly site.
 Prevention is better than cure, so nothing wrong in following simple security steps to protect your account and keep the danger away.
 All the points are for those hosting freely on Weebly.com.
 Later in this article there are few additional points given for those hosting their Weebly site on paid hosting platforms like Bluehost, HostGator or SiteGround.